michael-gokey-architect/kubernetes-cc/03-todo-web-application-mysql/readme.md

 - http://localhost:8080/login with in28minutes/dummy as credentials
 - You can add, delete and update your todos
 - Spring Security is used to secure the application
-- `com.in28minutes.springboot.web.security.SecurityConfiguration` contains the in memory security credential configuration.
+- `com.mfe.springboot.web.security.SecurityConfiguration` contains the in memory security credential configuration.

 ## KOMPOSE